How to Create a Hotel Chic Bedroom

 Select a neutral paint color that complements your bedroom furniture.
-However, don’t think that neutral has to be boring.
-If you have an espresso furniture finish, try a pale blue similar to Tiffany's signature blue on your bedroom walls.
+Don't think that neutral has to be boring.
+If you have dark espresso furniture try a pale blue similar to Tiffany's signature blue on your bedroom walls.
 Or do a search of upscale hotel property websites and copy the color scheme you like most.

 There’s nothing better than propping your pillows up on a substantial headboard to read or watch TV.
-Find (or make) one that’s tall enough to make a definite statement in the room.
-And, of course, upholstered is better and tufted is best!
+Purchase or make one that’s tall enough to make a definite statement in the room.
+Upholstered is better and tufted is best.

 Wall-mounted, hanging pendants or bedside table lamps are a must for reading and working in bed.
 Make sure you have ample overhead lighting available when you need it.
 Hang a classic chandelier or large drum shade pendant in the center of the room.
 Install a dimmer to control the amount of light.
-A stylish floor lamp is the perfect lighting touch for a reading or desk nook.
+A stylish floor lamp is the perfect lighting touch for a reading nook or writing desk.

 The Little Extras

-If you have the space, create a built-in for a mini-fridge and coffee maker.
+If you have the space create a built-in for a mini-fridge and coffee maker.
 Make sure your have cozy terrycloth robes and slippers available.
-If you like to work in bed rather than at a desk, purchased a lap desk.
-Make sure you have an easily programmable alarm clock with features such as an mp3 player or nature sounds.
+If you like to work in bed rather than at a desk, purchase a lap desk.
+Make sure you have an easily programmable alarm clock with features such as music or nature sounds.
 Apps for your smartphone will give you the same features and even more.
 It will lull you to sleep with white noise and gently wake you up with your favorite music.

 Don't forget to create a spa bathroom for your very own hotel suite.
-Don't forget to add plenty of white, fluffy cotton towels on hand and an attractive place to store them.
+Don't forget to add plenty of white, fluffy cotton towels.
 Quality soaps, cleansers and hair products are a must.
-Conserve counter space by mounting your hair dryer and magnifying mirror on the wall.
-If you live in a chilly climate, install a heated towel rack in the bathroom.
-Buy a hotel-quality shower curtain and hang it on a curved rod – another space-saving idea from the world of hotel living!
+Conserve counter space by affixing your hair dryer and magnifying mirror onto the wall.
+If you live in a chilly climate install a heated towel rack in the bathroom.
+Buy a hotel-quality shower curtain and hang it on a curved rod.
+It's another space-saving idea from the world of hotel living.